manoa-rides/manoa-rides.github.io/index.md

 # User Guide

-To sign up for a new account or login to an exisiting account click on the login button and enter your University of Hawaii login information.
+To sign up for a new account or login to an existing account click on the login button and enter your University of Hawaii login information.

 <img width="800px" src="https://i.imgur.com/0EDOxGI.png"/>